 Windows webmasters get a choice of three Windows-based cloud hosting packages (including one reseller plan).
 These come with up to 50 GB SSD storage, dedicated app pools, and WebsitePanel rather than the usual Plesk control panel.

-Moving up the hosting ladder, there are six VPS subscriptions with SSD storage ranging from 10 GB to 200 GB, plus 400 GB to 3 TB bandwidth and 512 MB to 24,576 MB RAM.
-Other resources include IPv4 and IPv6, full root access over SSH2, seven-day backups, and South African servers.
+When you step up to higher hosting options, you’ll find six VPS subscriptions with SSD storage available, ranging from 10 GB to 200 GB.
+Bandwidth varies from 400 GB to 3 TB, and RAM ranges from 512 MB to 24,576 MB.
+Along with these resources, you’ll also get IPv4 and IPv6 support, full root access over SSH2, seven-day backups, and access to servers located in South Africa.